patrikhuber/eos/share/readme.txt

 Files in this directory:

+- ibug_to_sfm_98.txt:
+	Mappings from the popular ibug 98-point 2D facial landmarks markup to Surrey Face Model indices.
 - ibug_to_sfm.txt:
 	Mappings from the popular ibug 68-point 2D facial landmarks markup to Surrey Face Model indices.

 - sfm_shape_3448.bin:
 	The public shape-only Surrey 3D Morphable Face Model.